We are now accepting BERRY tokens

 Chase Field (see the Arizona Diamondbacks here), Wrigley Mansion, (built in 1929, maybe haunted) St. Mary’s Basilica, The Rosson House Museum, Orpheum Theater, Talking Stick Resort Arena (basketball games are held here), Mystery Castle, Phoenix Civic Plaza Convention Center, Maryvale Baseball Stadium, David and Gladys Wright House, Heritage Square Phoenix.

-The Phoenix nightlife is among the best in the southwest.
+The local nightlife is among the best in the southwest.
 Arizona State University definitely has a reputation as party school, so you can find lots of great college bars here too.
 For a unique night out, check out FilmBar — this innovative venue is a cross between a movie theater and bar — regularly screening awesome indie and cult classics.
 Want to see and be seen?
 Then Merc Bar on Camelback road is the place to go — this moody, chic bar is frequented by Phoenix’s elite and is known for its great martinis.
 Jazz aficionados can’t miss The Nash, Phoenix’s only live music venue dedicated exclusively to Jazz.
 When you want to dance the night away, head over to Gypsy Bar — offering a 10,000 square feet area for you to drink, dance, and party the night away.
-Apartments in downtown Phoenix are the best bet for partiers.
+Apartments for rent in Phoenix AZ in downtown are the best bet for partiers.

 Light rail can be convenient for getting around downtown, but anywhere else in Phoenix you’ll need a car.
 You can whiz from point A to point B along the city’s many freeways.